trueicesk8ter/DataVizClassProject/README.md

 [!image]("https://user-images.githubusercontent.com/12132049/97748447-e225b900-1ac3-11eb-9159-26fa3bae400a.png")
 [!image]("https://user-images.githubusercontent.com/12132049/97748454-e3ef7c80-1ac3-11eb-81fe-80cc6fd7dd9b.png")

-* The third and final highlight demontrates what is my favorite part of this visualization which highlights in the color corresponding to the decison code that is hoverd on the left hand side.
+* The third and final highlight demonstrates what is my favorite part of this visualization which highlights in the color corresponding to the decision code that is hovered on the left hand side.
 Not only is the point in the main scatterplot highlighted, but in addition the bar that corresponds to the hovered data is highlighted in the 3 mini bar plots below.
 [!image]("https://user-images.githubusercontent.com/12132049/97748338-b276b100-1ac3-11eb-89d5-d226f518fdf2.png")

 ## Future Work
  I was able to complete everything I hoped to, however there are a few things in the future I would like to change/add to make improve this visualization.
- * Add a 2D brushig effect to be able to brush in both the X and Y direction
+ * Add a 2D brushing effect to be able to brush in both the X and Y direction
- * Potnetially add more miniplots to the body that can show more information about the data
+ * Potentially add more mini plots to the body that can show more information about the data